From loom spaces to veering triangulations: The astroid lemma

 \begin{proof} Suppose that $R$ is the given rectangle.
 Let $x$ be the south-west corner of $R$.
 Let $\stair(x) = \stair(x, R)$ the resulting staircase; let $m$ and $\ell$ be its axis rays.

 Let $m_R \subset m$ be the projection of $R$ to $m$, along $F^\calL$.
 Similarly, let $\ell^R \subset \ell$ be the projection of $R$ to $\ell$, along $F_\calL$.
 See \reffig{MaximiseRectangle}.
 By \reflem{Astroid}\refitm{Does}, there are exterior cusps $c$ and $d$ in $\ExtDel(\stair(x))$ so that $\pi_m(c)$ lies in $m_R$ and $\pi^\ell(d)$ lies in $\ell^R$.
 By \reflem{Astroid}\refitm{DoesNot}, there are only finitely many cusps $c' \in \ExtDel(\stair(x))$ so that $\pi_m(c')$ lies between $\pi_m(c)$ and $\pi_m(d)$.
 Furthermore, we may replace $x$ with any other corner of $R$ and perform the same analysis in the corresponding staircase.
 This determines a finite collection of cusps.
-A tetrahedron rectangle is determined by the cusps in its four sides.
+By \reflem{TwoCuspsAtMostOneEdge}, an edge rectangle is determined by its cusps.
+A skeletal rectangle is determined by the edge rectangles it contains.
 This gives the desired bound. \end{proof}

 \begin{corollary} Any edge rectangle is contained in only finitely many face rectangles. \end{corollary}

 \begin{proof} This follows from Lemmas \ref{Lem:Finite} and \ref{Lem:TetFaceEdge}. \end{proof}

 Before giving the next result we require two definitions.